-Recommendations and statements CoR LoE BP should be monitored to detect hypertension in all L. Α patients with diabetes, because it is a frequent comorbidity associated with an increase CV risk and risk for kidney events.
+Recommendations and statements CoR LoE BP should be monitored to detect hypertension in all I Α patients with diabetes, because it is a frequent comorbidity associated with an increase CV risk and risk for kidney events.
 Non-dipping or elevated night-time BP are frequent in type 2 I В diabetes and should be monitored by ABPM or HBPM.
 Antihypertensive treatment in type 2 diabetes is I Α recommended to protect against macrovascular and microvascular complications.
-Immediate lifestyle interventions and antihypertensive drug I Α treatment are recommended for people with type 2 diabetes when office SBP is \geq 140 mmHg and DBP is \geq 90 mmHg.
-Drug treatment strategies in patients with type 2 diabetes I Α should be the same as for patients without diabetes but the primary aim is to lower BP below <130/80 mmHg BP control is difficult in diabetes and combination treatment I В is almost always necessary.
+Immediate lifestyle interventions and antihypertensive drug I Α treatment are recommended for people with type 2 diabetes when office SBP is ≥ 140 mmHg and DBP is ≥ 90 mmHg.
+Drug treatment strategies in patients with type 2 diabetes I Α should be the same as for patients without diabetes and the primary aim is to lower BP below <130/80 mmHg.
 SGLT2is are recommended to reduce cardiac and kidney I Α events in type 2 diabetes.
-These agents have a BP lowering effect.
 The non-steroidal MRA finerenone can be used, because of I Α its nephroprotective and cardioprotective properties in patients with diabetic CKD and moderate to severe albuminuria.
-Finerenone has a BP lowering effect.
-There are only limited data on the potential benefits of II С combining SGLT2is and finerenone.
+There are only limited data on the potential benefits of = С combining SGLT2is and finerenone.